 What Is Kahlua?

 Any bar will have one or more bottles of Kahlua.
-It’s one of the ingredients in the popular White Russian Cocktail.
+It’s one of the ingredients in the famous White Russian Cocktail.
 Because of this, you might think that Kahlua originated in Russia.

 But no – this coffee-flavored liqueur is Mexican.
 Kahlua is a wonderful mix of coffee, rum, sugar, and vanilla beans.

 How Is Traditional Kahlua Made?

 In preparation for making Kahlua, arabica coffee beans are dried, de-husked, and allowed to age for about six months before they are roasted, ground up, and brewed.

 The sugar cane used in Kahlua is harvested, crushed, juiced, and then reduced to form molasses.
 Yeast and water are added to ferment the mixture and produce the alcohol content.

-The cane spirit is combined with coffee, vanilla, and caramel and allowed to rest for eight weeks before being filtered, bottled, and sent out into the world of delighted drinkers.
+The cane spirit is combined with coffee, vanilla, and caramel and allowed to rest for eight weeks before being filtered, bottled, and sent into the world of delighted drinkers.

-Kahlua is consumed at a rate of two million cases a year in 150 countries around the world.
+Kahlua is consumed at a rate of two million cases a year in 150 countries worldwide.